 \section{Introduction}

 Convex sparsity-inducing regularization functions play an important role in different fields including machine learning, statistics, and signal processing~\citep{hastie15statistical}.
 Some well-known regularizers e.g. \emph{lasso}~\citep{tibshirani1996regression} or \emph{group lasso}~\citep{yuan2006model} are commonly used in different learning frameworks to induce sparsity which allows simultaneous model fitting and feature selection.
-In contrast to lasso which assumes no a priori knowledge on sparsity pattern, group lasso assumes that variables belong to a priori known groups and the variables within a group tend to affect response similarly, i.e., all are simultaneously zero or none zero.
-This introduced the literature to more elaborate forms of zero/nonzero patterns known as \emph{structured sparsity}~\citep{bach2012structured}.
+In contrast to lasso which assumes no a priori knowledge on sparsity pattern, group lasso assumes that variables belong to a priori known groups and the variables within a group tend to affect response similarly, i.e., all are simultaneously zero or nonzero.
+This introduced more elaborate forms of zero/nonzero patterns, known as \emph{structured sparsity}, to the literature~\citep{bach2012structured}.
 The focus of this paper is to address structured sparsities represented by a Directed Acyclic Graph (DAG) and the convex Latent Overlapping Group (LOG) lasso regularizer of \cite{jacob2009group} to induce such structure.
 To be more specific, we develop an optimization framework that allows incorporating this regularizer in large-scale learning problems for huge DAGs.
-In the remaining of this section, we discuss hierarchical structured sparsity following a DAG, convex regularizers to induce hierarchical sparsity structures, and the proximal mapping of the latent overlapping group lasso regularizer.
+In the remainder of this section, we discuss hierarchical structured sparsity following a DAG, convex regularizers to induce hierarchical sparsity structures, and the proximal mapping of the LOG lasso regularizer.